Booking your first safari

 Countries

-The website Safari Bookings thinks the top four safari destinations are Tanzania, Botswana, Zambia and Kenya, so here's my quick summary:
+The website Safari Bookings thinks the top four safari destinations are Tanzania, Botswana, Zambia and Kenya, but here's my quick summary of all the African countries I’ve visited:

-• Botswana is expensive, but I had a great trip there in 2016.
+Botswana is expensive, but I’ve been lucky enough to visit several times in the last few years.
 It's good for the amount of wildlife and the almost constant presence of water, which makes a great backdrop, offers the chance of boat trips and means the animals are always interacting with it, either drinking or taking mud baths or play-fighting or just crossing the Chobe River.

 Cost